6 Best Restaurant Customer Retention Strategies

 - Domino’s – Spend $10 and earn 10 points.
 When you earn 60 points, you’ll receive a free, medium two-topping pizza.

-A guest management system that integrates to your loyalty program holds all your customer information and provides useful guests analytics.
+A restaurant reservation system that integrates to your loyalty program holds all your customer information and provides useful guests analytics.
 You will be able to store important guest information such as allergies, anniversaries, birthdays, etc.

 Always respond to customer reviews on social media and other review websites in a timely and professional manner.
 You’ll want to set up a Google Alert so that you’ll be emailed anytime your restaurant is mentioned.